 Should you want to purchase an Grey Maine Coon cat for show competitions, it might cost you up to $2500 per kitten or cat.
 These cats are the best examples of the Main Coon breed, with excellent characteristics and no genetic defects.
 You can find ‘cheaper’ Maine Coons at adoption or rescue centers, but they may be an orange Maine Coon mix, so you want to do your research.

 Getting your cat from a reputable breeder will help minimize hereditary diseases.
-Some of the most common diseases related to Orange Main Coons are below:
+Some of the most common diseases related to the Gray Maine Coon cat are below:

 Known as the “silent killer”, this disease is when your cat’s heart can become too muscular and can lead to abnormalities with your cat’s heart rate.
-This is usually not life threatening and can be dealt with by modifying your cat’s diet.
+This is usually not life threatening and can be dealt with by modifying the diet for your grey maine coon cat.

 Polycystic Kidney Disease (PKD)

-PKD is known to form cysts that can broaden and expand your Maine Coon’s kidney, leading to reduced effectiveness.
+PKD is known to form cysts that can broaden and expand the kidney of your grey maine coon cat, leading to reduced effectiveness.
 Since this disease is untreatable, it’s best you provide your cat with a diet focused around kidney health as soon as you notice any symptoms.